genaeleina/Homework-1/README.md

 ### Analysis of Outcomes Based on Goals

-   -Create a chart grouping the goal amounts to show how many in each goal range were successful, cancled or failed.
+   - Create a chart grouping the goal amounts to show how many in each goal range were successful, cancled or failed.
 Using this data show the percentage of successful, cancled or failed projects.
 This allows you to quickly tell what percentage of successful kickstarters there are for each price range.

 ### Challenges and Difficulties Encountered

-    -Most difficulties were small, spelling is very important for courtifs functions.
+    - Most difficulties were small, spelling is very important for courtifs functions.
 The process for filling out the table for Outcomes Based on Goals was a bit slow and repetative.

 ## Results